UN-OCHA/rwint-deprecated-rw-drc/README.md

 ## Mapping Conflict in the DRC

 This documentation is divded into two parts.
 The first section covers how to set up github and fork the project, and explains the site architecture with file descriptions.
-The second section backs up to data processing and map design by providing links to tools to download, and docs for working with Sqlite and Tilemill.
+The second section backs up to data processing and map design by providing links to tools to download, and docs for working with SQLite and Tilemill.

 ##Github and Site Architecture